things to do in Antigua Guatemala

 Another great thing to do in Antigua Guatemala is to visit Cerro de la Cruz.
 The cross is located on a hill above Antigua and provides great views of the city below.

-If you’re up for walking, I highly recommend taking the walking path.
-It leads through a forest up to the cross.
 The trail starts at the base of the road leading towards El Hato.
 If you’re in Antigua for a while and are looking for a nature hike, running spot, or place to exercise pets, this is a great choice.

 You can also drive to Cerro de la Cruz, or take a tuc tuc if you have sore feet.